![]() |

 and after considerable effort had been expended, it was annulled amidst even more

 controversy.
 About meI am an 'ex-patriate' South Australian, having left Adelaide early in 1972, to take up employment in Canberra.
-My wife, Robyn, our three adult children, Sally, Tim and Toby, and grandsons Jack, Alexander and Nicholas were all born in Canberra.
+My wife, our three children, and four grandchildren were all born in Canberra.
 I am addicted to genealogy/family history, and like most genealogists, spend only a fraction of the time on it that I would like.
 I am a member of the Heraldry and Genealogy Society of Canberra and the Somerset and Dorset Family History Society, and I subscribe to the South Australian Genealogy and Heraldry Society's journal, The South Australian Genealogist.
 I am a retired engineer, having worked most of my career in information technology, developing and maintaining engineering support systems.
-Technology and genealogy have overtaken my previous interest in amateur radio, although I have remained licensed since 1969 (callsign VK1KID).
+Other technology and genealogy interests have overtaken my amateur radio activity, although I have remained licensed since 1969 (callsign currently VK1ID, previously VK1KID).

 ||